An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 ESSENTIAL REFERENCES

-Save time, effort and frustration during planning and travel with Jerry McClanahan's EZ66 Guide (3rd Edition).
-It's listed above under "Guidebook" and available through the publisher (or Amazon) for under $20.
-The 200 spiral-bound pages have detailed maps.
-A solid review of a previous edition is at www.markshangout.com/blog/2011/4/22/ez66-guide-for-travelers.html.
-The EZ66 Guide does not have weather information or trip-outlines--but both are furnished below.
+Save time, effort and frustration during planning and travel with Jerry McClanahan's EZ66 Guide (5th Edition).
+It's listed above under "Guidebook" and available through the publisher for about $32. including shipping.
+The 200+ spiral-bound pages have highly-detailed maps.
+The EZ66 Guide is written for an east-to-west trip and much more difficult to use in reverse.
+(There are several apps as well, but I have no experience with them.)

 A US road atlas may guide you to a motel or restaurant away from 66, which is generally not shown.
 State road maps are better, and free.